Young entrepreneurs often forget an important step before launching a startup: creating their business plan.

 And what makes a business successful often hides in the tiny details.
 Customer support.
 User experience.
 Brand awareness.

-Which is why Fundera has covered the complete scope of writing a business plan, starting from the Executive summary, covering the Product development plan, up to the sensitive matter of financial projections.
+This is why Fundera has covered the complete scope of writing a business plan, starting from the Executive summary, covering the Product development plan, up to the sensitive matter of financial projections.

 Investing in any of those areas may immediately increase your conversion rate or a customer’s lifetime value.

-Once you’ve done the research, sit down and think carefully whether the idea is viable or not.
+Once you’ve done the research, sit down, and think carefully whether the idea is viable or not.

 Look up the numbers again.
 42% failure for startups that couldn’t find the product-market fit.
 29% for lack of capital.

 What is your main obstacle while creating a business plan for your new startup?
+Check out the rest of my business strategy guide for more help.